Impact Acquire SDK C++

 More details about unicast device discovery can be found in the Impact Acquire GUI manual in the "Detecting Devices Residing In A Different Subnet" chapter belonging to the IPConfigure tool as well as in the GigE Vision™ device manuals under "Use Cases" where the "Discovering Devices In Different Subnets" is of particular interest.

 When using the Impact Acquire API it is important to note that everything that will be configured using the API will get stored permanently for every user working on a particular system.
 This e.g. allows to configure everything up front using IPConfigure if the network setup is static.
-After this has been done each application using the Impact Acquire driver stack will detect the remote devices just as every other device.
+After this has been done each application using the Impact Acquire framework will detect the remote devices just as every other device.
 In order to clear or change this the API or IPConfigure has to be used again.

 The properties needed for this configuration are